 • The height inside the aircraft is 13755 m.

-The economy class has 580 seats.
-The aircraft's crew consisted of two pilots and one engineer.
-Due to the popularity of the model, Boeing was invented for cargo transportation and passenger Boeing, but with a shorter flight duration.
+Economy class has 580 seats.
+The aircraft crew included two pilots and one engineer.
+Due to the popularity of the model, Boeing was invented for cargo transportation and Boeing passenger, but with a shorter flight duration.

 The purpose of the Boeing 747

-Since the beginning of Boeing's production, carrier companies have been distrustful of the airliner.
-At the same time, several organizations began to develop smaller aircraft with three engines.
-Many believed that they would be able to oust the Boeing, because the large dimensions of the Boeing questioned its efficiency on long-haul routes.
-Also, due to the large dimensions, the infrastructure of some airports could not match the record holder.
-Of course, passenger transportation companies were concerned about the high fuel consumption that Boeing needed to fly.
-Some airlines immediately abandoned the purchase of the aircraft, fearing a rise in ticket prices due to high fuel consumption.
+Since the start of Boeing production, carrier companies have been distrustful of the airliner.
+At the same time, some organizations began to develop smaller aircraft with three engines.
+Many believed that they would be able to displace the Boeing, because the large dimensions of the Boeing called into question its efficiency on long-haul routes.
+Also, due to its large dimensions, the infrastructure of some airports could not match the record holder.
+Of course, passenger transportation companies were concerned about the high fuel consumption that the Boeing required to fly.
+Some airlines immediately refused to purchase the aircraft, fearing that ticket prices would rise due to high fuel consumption.

 Boeing 747 – king in the sky

-The concerns of the companies about this were well founded, because in 1970, during the fuel crisis, the price of fuel jumped sharply.
-In this regard, passenger traffic has decreased as much as possible.
-Boeing 747 went on flights half empty.
-Some airlines went for a trick: it was decided to remove several rows of passenger seats and install bars and musical instruments in these places in the hope of attracting as many passengers as possible in this way.
-But, as practice has shown, this was not enough.
-Many of the airlines converted their planes into cargo planes or resold them to other owners.
+Companies' concerns about this were justified, because in 1970, during the fuel crisis, fuel prices jumped sharply.
+Due to this, passenger traffic has been reduced to the maximum extent possible.
+The Boeing 747 went on flights half empty.
+Some airlines resorted to a trick: they decided to remove several rows of passenger seats and install bars and musical instruments in these places in the hope of attracting as many passengers as possible in this way.
+But, as practice has shown, this turned out to be not enough.
+Many of the airlines converted the planes into cargo planes or resold them to other owners.

-In populated countries, today the Boeing 747 is used for short-range flights or in destinations that are in great demand.
-Of course, the Boeing 747 is still used for long-term flights.
-The national company of Japan had the largest number of Boeing, namely 73 units.
-At the moment, all equipment has been decommissioned, and the last Boeing flight took place in March 2011.
+In populated countries today, the Boeing 747 is used on short-haul flights or to destinations that are in high demand.
+Of course, the Boeing 747 is still used for long flights.
+The national company of Japan had the largest number of Boeings, namely 73 units.
+At the moment, all equipment has been written off, and the last flight of the Boeing took place in March 2011.

-In Russia, the Boeing 747 was operated by the largest private airline Transaero, which ceased operations in 2015, and the largest cargo carrier, AirBridgeCargo.
+In Russia, the Boeing 747 was operated by the largest private airline, Transaero, which ceased operations in 2015, and by the largest cargo carrier, AirBridgeCargo.

-The creation and start of production of the Airbus A380 double-deck wide-body airliner put an end to the undivided monopoly of the aircraft, which lasted for several decades.
-The car is the largest passenger liner in the world.
+The creation and start of production of the double-deck wide-body airliner Airbus A380 put an end to the undivided monopoly of the aircraft, which lasted for several decades.
+The car is the largest passenger airliner in the world.

-Reliability and lower operating costs ensure good demand for the machine, despite the high cost.
-The most expensive version was supplied to the family of the King of Saudi Arabia, and cost the customer $ 488 million.
+Reliability and reduced operating costs ensure good demand for the machine, despite its high cost.
+The most expensive option was supplied to the family of the King of Saudi Arabia, and cost the customer 488 million US dollars.

 History of creation

-The start of work on a new large-sized airliner "Airbus" started in the late 1980s.
-The aircraft was created as a competitor to the Boeing 747 airliner, which monopolistically occupied the niche of such aircraft since the 70s.
-In parallel, a similar aircraft was developed by the McDonnell Douglas Corporation, but its project was a failure.
+Work on a new large-sized Airbus airliner began in the late 80s.
+The aircraft was created as a competitor to the Boeing 747 airliner, which had a monopoly on the niche of such aircraft since the 70s.
+In parallel, a similar aircraft was being developed by the McDonnell Douglas Corporation, but its project was a failure.

-Both Boeing and Airbus were aware of the limitations of the high-capacity aircraft market, so in 1993 attempts were made to negotiate a partnership that would divide the market.
-At the same time, the development of projects called Airbus 3XX and Boeing 747X proceeded.
+The management of Boeing and Airbus realized the limitations of the market for high-capacity aircraft, so in 1993 attempts were made to enter into a partnership agreement that would allow them to divide the market.
+In parallel, the development of projects was underway, called “Airbus” 3XX and “Boeing” 747X.

-Several variants of the fuselage were worked out for the Airbus, including a double-length fuselage from the model 340.
-The Boeing was supposed to be equipped with a fuselage with an increased nose section.
+For the Airbus, several fuselage options were developed, including a twin-length fuselage from the 340 model.
+The Boeing aircraft was supposed to be equipped with a fuselage with a nose section increased in height.

-Development of the Boeing project was halted in early 1997 due to the onset of the economic crisis in East Asia, which reduced the market for large-sized liners.
+Development of the Boeing project was stopped in early 1997 due to the emerging economic crisis in East Asia, which reduced the market for large aircraft.

-Airbus decided to continue developing the project, focusing on reducing operating costs while increasing capacity.
+Airbus decided to continue development of the project, concentrating on reducing operating costs while increasing capacity.
 It was then that the decision was made to use a double-deck fuselage, which ensured the maximum capacity of the aircraft.

-The A380 designation appeared at the end of 2000, when the project was approved by the then Airbus management.
+The A380 designation appeared at the end of 2000, when the project was approved by the then management of Airbus.
 Assembly of the first aircraft began in 2002.
-The peculiarity of the manufacture of the A380 aircraft was the use of the production facilities of several dozen enterprises scattered throughout Europe.
+A special feature of the production of the A380 aircraft was the use of the production facilities of several dozen enterprises scattered throughout Europe.

-The first flight of the Airbus A380 took place in the spring of 2005, and in early 2006 the first test flight across the Atlantic Ocean was performed.
+The first flight of the Airbus A380 took place in the spring of 2005, and already at the beginning of 2006 the first test flight across the Atlantic Ocean was carried out.

-Finishing the design and solving problems with suppliers pushed the start of aircraft production to 2007, in which only one copy was delivered.
-Actual deliveries did not begin until the following year, in which 12 A380s were assembled.
+Finalizing the design and solving problems that arose with suppliers shifted the start of aircraft production to 2007, in which only one copy was delivered.
+Actual deliveries began only the following year, in which 12 A380 aircraft were assembled.

-At the beginning of 2017, 207 Airbus A380 airliners owned by twelve airlines were in active operation.
+At the beginning of 2017, there were 207 Airbus A380 aircraft in active operation, owned by twelve airlines.
 During the operation of the aircraft, several minor flight accidents were recorded.

-In particular, in the fall of 2017 on one of the airliners of the Air France company, the elements of a turbojet engine were separated in flight.
-A manufacturing defect in the fan bushing of the GP7200 engine was recognized as the cause of the accident.
+In particular, in the fall of 2017, on one of the Air France airliners, elements of a turbojet engine separated in flight.
+The cause of the incident was determined to be a manufacturing defect in the fan hub of the GP7200 engine.

 Fuselage and cockpit

-The fuselage of the Airbus A380-800 is equipped with two decks for accommodating passenger seats.
-Ladders are installed between the decks, located in the bow and aft sections of the passenger compartment.
-When arranging the stairs, it was possible to provide a width sufficient for the free movement of passengers towards each other.
+The fuselage of the Airbus A380-800 aircraft is equipped with two decks to accommodate passenger seats.
+Between the decks there are stairs located in the bow and tail of the passenger compartment.
+When laying out the stairs, it was possible to ensure a width sufficient for the free movement of passengers towards each other.

 Carbon fiber composites are widely used in the fuselage structure.

 The end section of the fuselage is entirely made of composite.
 A tail horizontal and vertical stabilizer is attached to it.
-A service compartment and an auxiliary gas turbine unit with a generator are located inside.
+Inside there is a service compartment and an auxiliary gas turbine unit with a generator.

-In the forward part of the fuselage there is a cockpit equipped with two seats.
-To display data, liquid crystal monitors (“glass cockpit” concept) of a unified design are installed in the cockpit, which makes it possible to replace devices.
+In the forward part of the fuselage there is a pilot's cabin equipped with two seats.
+To display data, the cockpit is equipped with liquid crystal monitors (the “glass cockpit” concept) of a unified design that allows devices to be replaced.

-Pilots do not have a traditional steering wheel.
+Pilots do not have a traditional helm.
 The steering wheel is replaced by joysticks located on the outside of the seats.
-Joysticks are associated with electric drive controls.
-The cockpit has over 100,000 wires connecting various electronic and electrical components.
+Joysticks are connected to electric drive controls.
+The cockpit contains more than 100 thousand wires connecting various electronic and electrical components.

 In front of the pilots there is a folding table with a keyboard.
-Controls are located between the seats, including four throttle levers for controlling the engine operating modes.
+Between the seats there are controls, including four throttle levers for controlling engine operating modes.

-The Airbus A380 wing was created based on a take-off weight of at least 650 thousand kg, which is considered achievable in future versions.
+The Airbus A380 wing was created based on a take-off weight of at least 650 thousand kg, which is considered achievable on future versions.

 In addition, this weight was planned for the cargo version of the A380-800F aircraft, which never went into production.